Faxn/faxn.github.io/cv.md

 ---

+### Field Service Technician at HelloTech

+- Diagnose and solve computer Problems.
+- Educate customers in how to use technology.

 ### Web Developer Intern at ABC Media Networks / ABC Global Systems

 - Maintained and improved company and client websites on WordPress.
 Set up and maintained automated backups for company websites.Organized and migrated existing websites onto newer hosts to cut costs